woguan/Legend-Wings/README.md

 - Current version: <b>Alpha v3.5.3</b>.
 - <b>*Best experience with iPhone 7 Plus. </b>

-#### Message from developer [07/12/2017]:
+#### Message from developer [07/18/2017]:
-> I am working on the Treant sprites.
-I have the idle position done, but still need to work on the attack positions.
-Total time estimated:<Br>
-2-3 days for sprites + 1 day for class + 2-3 days = 1 week. <Br> Meanwhile, I will make small improvement for data structure as I did for the Enemy class.
+> This week I had attended many meetings, and due to lack of time, I did not have updates.
+I have finished the sprites for treant.
+But, I want to let you guys know that I this project will slow down since I am working on another project that uses WebSockets.<Br>
+I have received many private messages about using the source code, so I will use this place to answer it.<Br>
+Even though this is an open source project, but this does mean you can use it for commercial-use or public on AppStore by re-skin/re-modeling the sprites.
+The main purpose of this project is to show what we can achieve with the Apple's SpriteKit and it is also my hobby to do so.
+Of course, if your purpose is just to learn and/or practice, you are free to use the code.

 ## TODO list:
    - [✔️] Add Basic Magnetic Field on Characters - <b>07/08/2017</b>